Nikolai Ryzhkov: Post-Soviet Russia

 During the 1995 legislative campaign, Ryzhkov defended his own tenure as Chairman of the Soviet Council of Ministers, claiming that Russians were far worse off under capitalism than Soviet communism.
 Russian TV channel NTV broadcast a debate featuring only Ryzhkov and Grigory Yavlinsky, a liberal politician who strongly supported economic reforms.
 At the election, he was elected to the State Duma Federal Assembly as an independent candidate.
 Once elected, he headed the Power to the People! bloc, a communist faction with nationalist tendencies.
 The Power to the People bloc came about through the merger of Ryzhkov's supporters and the All-People's Union headed by Sergey Baburin.
 Its policies were left-wing and included revival of the Soviet Union, the introduction of a planned economy, more state involvement in the economy and the promotion of nationalism and patriotism.
 In the Second State Duma "Power to the People!" sided with another national-patriotic forces in Narodovlastie faction, also led by Ryzhkov.
-During the 1996 presidential election Ryzhkov endorsed Gennady Zyuganov, the Communist Party of the Russian Federation (CPRF) candidate, for the presidency.
+During the 1996 presidential election, Ryzhkov endorsed Gennady Zyuganov, the Communist Party of the Russian Federation (CPRF) candidate, for the presidency.

 In 1996, Ryzhkov was one of the founders of the CPRF-led alliance of leftists and nationalists known as the People's Patriotic Union of Russia (NPSR) and was elected chairman of its Duma faction.
 The NPSR's formal leaders were Ryzhkov and Zyuganov, who was an unofficial leader.
 In September 2003, Ryzhkov entered the Federation Council of the Federal Assembly of the Russian Federation as the representative for Belgorod Oblast, subsequently resigning his seat in the State Duma.
-He currently serves as Chairman of the Federation Council Commission on Natural Monopolies, as a member of the Committee on Local Self-Governance and as co-chairman of the Russian–Armenian commission on inter-parliamentary cooperation.
+He served as Chairman of the Federation Council Commission on Natural Monopolies, as a member of the Committee on Local Self-Governance and as co-chairman of the Russian–Armenian commission on inter-parliamentary cooperation.
+Ryzhkov resigned as a member of the Federation Council on 25 September 2023.

+In 2014, Ryzhkov supported the introduction of Russian troops into Ukraine, and in 2022, he expressed his support for the annexation of four regions from Ukraine during the Russian invasion of Ukraine.

+Ryzkhov died in Moscow on 28 February 2024, at the age of 94.

+He was buried at the Troyekurovskoye Cemetery.

 Sanctions

 In March 2014, following the Crimean status referendum, the U.S. Treasury put Ryzhkov on the Specially Designated Nationals List (SDN), a list of individuals sanctioned as "members of the Russian leadership's inner circle."
-The sanctions freeze any assets he holds in the US and ban him from entering the United States.
-On March 17, 2014, Ryzhkov was added to the European Union sanctions list due to his role in the annexation of Crimea by the Russian Federation.
-He is barred from entering the EU countries, and his assets in the EU have been frozen.
+The sanctions freeze any assets he held in the US and banned him from entering the United States.
+On 17 March 2014, Ryzhkov was added to the European Union sanctions list due to his role in the annexation of Crimea by the Russian Federation.
+He was barred from entering EU countries, and his assets in the EU were frozen.